 Consider the job descriptions of your company, business objectives as well as the company’s values and goals.
 Now, check for the skills your company presently have.
 Along with this, check for the skills that your organization would be required in the future years.

 This can be done by conducting a survey of the team members.
 The survey must be based on the skills that the team members think they are missing.
 Their insights are highly valuable.
-Also, if you involve your employees in conducting the analysis then they will feel as an important part of the company rendering towards company’s growth.
+Also, if you involve your employees in conducting the analysis then they will feel as an important part of the company rendering towards the company’s growth.

 For example, I listed the present and future skills that my organization would require.
 I asked all my team members to offer their remarks on the same.
 After getting the results I gave numerical ratings to each skill.
 I find this is the best practical way to assess the skill gap.

 On aggregating the individual scores I was left with a defined scale for each skill I have jotted in the list.
 You can use a 3-point or 5-point system based on your preferences.
-Give explicit definition to the scale.
+Give an explicit definition to the scale.
 For example, I selected the 5 point scale system ranging from poor to excellent.

-5. Measuring the Present / Current Skills:
+5. Measuring Present / Current Skills:

-The next important step is to measure the current skills.
+The next important step is to measure current skills.
 You can use different methodologies to measure the current skills such as:

 - Conducting Assessments and Surveys